 Nagios creates its own apache configuration file

 /etc/httpd/conf.d/nagios.conf.
-There are no need to make any changes to it.
-Simply open url in browser http://nagios-server-ip/nagios.
+There is no need to make any changes to it.
+Simply open the URL in the browser http://nagios-server-ip/nagios.

 When prompted for username and password you will introduce the username “nagiosadmin” and the password that you entered in step 4.
 In case you forget this password you can modify it by rerunning the htpasswd command in step 4.

 Congratulations!
 You have successfully installed Nagios.
 Thanks for using this tutorial for installing Nagios on centos 6 systems.
 For additional help or useful information, we recommend you to check the official Nagios website.